ohmybash/oh-my-bash/CONTRIBUTING.md

 [contributing on GitHub](https://help.github.com/articles/using-pull-requests) and have a fork [properly set up](https://github.com/ohmybash/oh-my-bash/wiki/Contribution-Technical-Practices).

-You MUST always create PRs with _a dedicated branch_ (i.e., a branch that is NOT `master`) based on the latest upstream tree.
+You MUST always create a PR with _a dedicated branch_ (i.e., a branch that is NOT `master`) based on the latest upstream tree.

-The commit mesasge typically has the following form (with the first word in the verbal phrase being in the infinitive and capitalized):
+The commit message typically has the following form (with the first word in the verbal phrase being in the infinitive and capitalized):

 ```